lrspeiser/sigmagravity/README.md

 - **Mass-to-light ratio:** We adopt M/L = 0.5 M☉/L☉ at 3.6μm, the universal value recommended by Lelli+ (2016) based on stellar population models.
 This is not fitted per-galaxy.
 - **Distances and inclinations:** Fixed to SPARC published values; not varied in our analysis.
 - **Scatter metric:** RAR scatter is computed as the RMS of log₁₀(g_obs/g_pred) across all radial points.
-- **"No free parameters":** The Σ-Gravity formula uses A = √3 and g† = cH₀/(2e) derived from theory.
+- **"No free parameters":** The Σ-Gravity formula uses A = √3 and g† = cH₀/(2e) motivated by dimensional analysis.
 The only external input is the universal M/L from stellar population models.

 **Results (171 galaxies):**